tgoodell/Town-Simulator/README.md

 that provides the functionality to allow and instance of Vehicle (instantiated by the Simulator class file) to navigate the town described below.
-The Simulator proceeds step by step calling the ```travel()``` method once every second, so any code in ```travel()``` should be designed to navigate the vehicle one step at a time.
+The Simulator proceeds step by step calling the ```travel()``` method once every second, so any code in ```travel()``` should be designed to navigate the vehicle one step at a time until the target is reached.

 ### Town Map

 ![townmap.png](townmap.png)

+The Simulator prints messages to the console as it runs.
+These messages indicate the location of the vehicle as it navigates and may assist in writing and debugging the Vehicle class.

 # API Documentation
 ## public class Simulator